anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The reason and the reason-context SHOULD contain the telemetry information as described in {{exchanges_uc2_3}}.

-As the pledge is assumed to utilize the bootstrapped credential information in communication with other peers, additional status information is provided for the connectivity to other peers, which may be helpful in analyzing potential error cases.
+As the pledge is assumed to utilize its bootstrapped credentials (LDevID) in communication with other peers, additional status information is provided for the connectivity to other peers, which may be helpful in analyzing potential error cases.

 * "connect-success": Pledge could successfully establish a connection to another peer.
   Additional information may be provided in the reason or reason-context.